supertokens/supertokens-core/README.md

     alt="chat on Discord"></a>

 ## Notice
 This community version has been deprecated for the time being.
-Please sign up on our website to get the Pro version of SuperTokens.
+We will still be offering an open source version in the future, so if you like SuperTokens, please star us here!

+For new users, please sign up on our website to get the Pro version of SuperTokens.
 If you are already a user of the community version, please [contact us](mailto:team@supertokens.io), and we will help you move to the Pro version (takes ~ 5 minutes).

 ## About
 SuperTokens is an advanced session management solution for web and mobile apps.
 It is different from most other